 When we scale out an RTD, usually the vendor specifies the sensor according its resistance at zero degrees Celsius.
 In the market, a lot of sensors spec out at 100 ohms.
 That means that at zero degrees Celsius, the sensor will read a resistance of 100 ohms.

-To know more RTD senosr, you can read the Visaya Article on RTD sensor
+To know more RTD senosr, you can read our article on RTD sensor

 Types of RTDs